UnitTestBot/UTBotJava/docs/TaintAnalysis.md

 ### Sources

-- The `add-to` field specifies which objects the `marks` will be added to.
+- The `add-to` field specifies which objects will be marked.
 You can specify only one value here or a whole list.
 Possible values:
     - `this`
     - `arg1`
     - `arg2`